 Another form of leave that employees are entitled to is compassionate leave.
 Compassionate leave can be taken when a member of an employee’s immediate family or household has a personal illness or injury that poses a serious threat to their life, or in some cases causes death.
 Employees are entitled to two days per occasion of paid compassionate leave.
 However, if they are employed on a casual basis, this leave is unpaid.

 As experts, Employsure can help you understand the finer details of paid or unpaid personal leave and carer’s leave.
-So if you have any questions, please call our 24 hour Advice Line now on 1300 651 415.
+If you are unsure of the rate you should be paying for personal/carer’s leave, or if you have any other questions, please call our 24 hour Advice Line now on 1300 651 415.